berkeleymt/berkeley.mt/content/events/bmmt-2026-online.md

 ### Will there be awards?

-Although we will provide an official ranking as well as certificates for top-scoring teams, there will not be physical awards for the online tournament.
+Although we are restructuring the online tournament, we will still provide certificates for top-scoring teams.
+However, there will not be physical awards.